nkcr/Google-Cloud-Storage-Upload/README.md

 Security
 --------
 To access your bucket, you must provide a service account key and an email.
 To do so, look at your *api & auth* section of your console developer (see http://bit.ly/1tprtJc).
+After that, provide the given file to the script by setting PRIVATTE_KEY_PATH.

 RUN
 --------
-Call the script like that : <br>
+You must provide to the script your command and your bucket.
+Examples : <br>
 $ python upload_command.py "ls -la" gs://bucket/object <br>
 $ python upload_command.py "pg_dump my_database" gs://bucket/object